 Marshall, Lydia, Ph.D.

-I am Assistant Professor of Anthropology at DePauw University.
-I received my Ph.D. in 2011 from the University of Virginia.
+I am Associate Professor of Anthropology at DePauw University.
+I received my B.A. from Bryn Mawr College and my Ph.D. from the University of Virginia.
 At DePauw, I teach a variety of courses, including Human Origins, Archaeology, Archaeology Field School, Archaeology of the Body, and History of Anthropology.

 My scholarship focuses on the archaeology of slavery and, more specifically, emancipated and self-emancipated people.
 In my doctoral research, I investigated communities formed by runaway slaves in 19th-century coastal Kenya.
 My analysis particularly focused on these communities’ cultural plurality and participation in the regional economy.